 Together with diode lasers, we implement micro-optics for beam shaping or external resonators that stabilize the wavelength.
 With the highest precision we also integrate electronics for laser control (laser drivers) and frequency-doubling crystals to address further spectral wavelength ranges.
 On this basis, we also realize oscillator-amplifier combinations, fiber couplings and integrated pulse excitation in small packages.

-such as DFB- , DBR- or lasers with external resonator are build for example in miniaturized Master Oscillator Power Amplifier configurations.
+such as DFB- , DBR- or lasers with external resonator are used, for example, in miniaturized Master Oscillator Power Amplifier configurations.
 We enhance the power with a tapered amplifier and shape the laser beam using microlenses.
 Subsequent coupling in optical fibers is also possible.
 Thus, our modules emit high power up to 10 W (free beam) or up to 3 W from a single mode fiber (976 ..
 1154 nm).
 For emission wavelengths of 635 nm and 1178 nm, output powers between 1 and 3 W are possible.
+The output power can be increased further by beam combining.

 are used for applications such as laser spectroscopy.
 In Raman spectroscopy, for example, signals can be spectrally separated from interfering fluorescence and measurement samples can be clearly identified.
 With spectrally narrowband, blue-emitting light sources, the UV spectral range can be efficiently addressed using diode lasers and frequency conversion.
 For this purpose, we use commercially available GaN diode lasers and stabilize the wavelength externally using transmissive volume Bragg gratings.
 Subsequent frequency doubling provides laser emission in the UV spectral range.